Our Aim

 Our School

-We are an all-through school where students can join our Early Years setting at age 3 and stay on until age 16, completing S4 before moving onto the Anderson High School, Shetland College or into employment.
+We are an all-through school where students can join our Early Years setting at age 3 (and sometimes entitled 2 year olds) and stay on until age 16, completing S4 before moving onto the Anderson High School, Shetland College or into employment.

-Our Early Years department is staffed by an Early Years Teacher, Worker and Assistant.
-Our Primary Department is staffed by 2 Primary Teachers, and our Secondary Department by 10 Subject Specialist Teachers (most of which work in other schools within Shetland).
-We also have 1 ASN Teacher (part-time), 1 Learning Support Assistant, and 3 Learning Support Workers.
+Our Early Years department is staffed by an Early Years Teacher, Senior Practitioner, Practitioner and Support Worker.
+Our Primary Department is staffed by 3 Primary Teachers, and our Secondary Department by 10 Subject Specialist Teachers (most of which work in other schools within Shetland).
+We also have 1 ASN Teacher (part-time), Learning Support Assistant, and Learning Support Workers.
 Our Senior Management Team consists of a Pupil Support Teacher, a Depute Head Teacher and a Head Teacher.
-We have a clerical member of staff and a school janitor.
+We have clerical staff and a school janitor.
 We also have visiting specialists for instrumental tuition, Speech and Language Therapy and specialised ASN input.

 The school prides itself in providing the best possible support and environment for our young people, tailoring education to the child’s needs.
 This often requires staff, students and parents to be dynamic and flexible – adapting and changing to make sure we are doing the best for each child.